exercism/rust/docs/CONTRIBUTING.md

 ## Merging Philosophy

-A merge request should address one logical change.
+A [pull request](https://docs.github.com/en/github/getting-started-with-github/github-glossary#pull-request) should address one logical change.
 This could be small or big.

+For example, [#1174](https://github.com/exercism/rust/pull/1174) fixed a single typo in a single file after minutes of collaboration.

+It was a small, short pull request with one logical change.

+[#653](https://github.com/exercism/rust/pull/653) introduced the doubly linked list exercise after months of collaboration.

-[#1174](https://github.com/exercism/rust/pull/1174) was an example of a small pull request.
+It was a big, long-running pull request with one logical change.
-This could be small like fixing a typographical error.